alexisPonce98/alexisPonce98/README.md

 # Hello there 👋

 My name is Alexis Ponce and I am a Software Engineer.
-I am currently working on personal projects while I search for employment.
+I am currently working on personal projects while searching for employment.

 **💡Projects:**
 * SuperLive - A live streaming app for iOS and watchOS (UIKit/SwiftUi, MapKit, HealthKit, HaishinKit)